4slimbu/mybusinessnote-frontend/README.md

-# My Business Journey Main App #
+# My Business Note Main App

-My Business Journey is One page app built on React/Redux.
-This application integrates with MBJ api https://bitbucket.org/octomedia/mbj  which is built on Laravel.
+My Business Note is One page app built on React/Redux.
+This application integrates with MBN api which is built on Laravel.

 ## Installation